magpie-ea/magpie-v3-docs/docs/01_designing_experiments/00_built-in_screens.md

 Here we set `stimulusTime` to `-1` to indicate that we want to control stimulus presentation ourselves.

-For more details on the available parameter, [refer to the reference on the LifecycleScreen](https://magpie-reference.netlify.app/#lifecyclescreen).
+For more details on the available parameters, [refer to the reference on the LifecycleScreen](https://magpie-reference.netlify.app/#lifecyclescreen).

 ### Forced choice
 The [`<ForcedChoiceScreen>`](https://magpie-reference.netlify.app/#forcedchoicescreen) component displays a context,